moumot/K-Means/README.md

 # K-Means
 K-Means classification algorithm implemented in Python to cluster the unclustered dataset based on certain criteria.
 The criteria includes:

-1. user specified number of clusters for K-Means algorithm
+1) User specified number of clusters for K-Means algorithm

-2. the maximum number of iterations for the algorithm
+2) The maximum number of iterations for the algorithm

-3. the epsilon value (change of the sum of the distance from the centroids between iterations)
+3) The epsilon value (change of the sum of the distance from the centroids between iterations)

 ## Instruction
 To Run the program use the following command: